Redmi Note Screen Replacement Cost UK 2026

 Can I send my Redmi Note for screen replacement by post?

 Yes.
-Book online, post it tracked and insured via Royal Mail Special Delivery, and we return it the same way once repaired.
+Book online, send it in tracked and insured on Royal Mail Special Delivery, and it comes back to you the same protected way once the repair is done.